Ukraine

 What is 'temporary protection' and who can get it?

 • Non-Ukrainian citizens of other countries and stateless persons who were recognized as refugees in Ukraine or had other international or national protection status and left Ukraine on or after February 24th, 2022.
-As proof it is sufficient to present a Ukrainian travel document for refugees or a travel document on complementary protection ("Travel Document for Person Granted Complentary Protection").
+As proof, it is sufficient to present a Ukrainian travel document for refugees or a travel document on complementary protection ("Travel Document for Person Granted Complementary Protection").

 • The nuclear family of the groups mentioned above, if they have already lived together in Ukraine.
-The nuclear family is spouses and minor children and stepchildren or parents of minor children.
-The citizenship of the family does not matter.
+The nuclear family consists of spouses and minor children and adopted or parents of minor children.
 If another family member has lived with them in Ukraine and is dependent on you (e.g. because he or she is in need of care or or is financially dependent), this family member can also apply for a residence permit according to Section 24.
 Unmarried partners living in a permanent relationship are also considered nuclear family.

 • Non-Ukrainian citizens of other countries and stateless persons who had a permanent residence permit in Ukraine and who are unable to return safely to their country of origin.
-This is the case, for example, if you do not have a passport, you are not able to travel due to health reasons or there is no flight connection to your country of origin at all.
 The length of your stay in Ukraine and whether you have or had family there also plays a role.
-Whether you can return to your country of origin is decided by the Immigration Office.
+The Immigration Office decides whether you can return to your country of origin.

 I have applied for temporary protection in another EU country.
 Can I come to Germany?